sibalea/Matplotlib-challenge/README.md

 1. **[Mouse_metadata.csv](data/Mouse_metadata.csv)**: The set contains the mice IDs, their gender, and the drug treatment each mouse received.
 It is a dataset provided by UCI for the Data Analytics Boot Camp Program students.

 2. **[Study_results.csv](data/Study_results.csv)**:
 The set contains the mouse ID, the timepoint, the tumor Volume (mm3), the metastatic sites.
-It is a dataset provided by UCI for the Data Analytics Boot Camp Program student.
+It is a dataset provided by UCI for the Data Analytics Boot Camp Program students.

 ## Analysis Process